Indexing in DBMS: Primary, Secondary & Clustered Index

 Database Management Systems (DBMS) handle large volumes of data that need to be accessed quickly and efficiently.
 Indexing is a technique used in DBMS to speed up the search for specific records within the database.
-It plays a vital role in improving query performance and reducing the load on the system.
-By using indexing, database-driven applications can operate faster and more effectively.
+It plays a crucial role in enhancing query performance and alleviating system load.
+By utilizing indexing, database-driven applications can operate more efficiently and quickly.
 In this blog, you will learn about the concept of indexing in DBMS, its different types, importance, and practical uses.

 Table of Contents: